|

 The dashboard provides a date range selector and a search bar to help you quickly find specific campaigns.

-- Date range selector: Click the date range selector to select a specific time frame.
-The dashboard will update to show only the active campaigns during that period.
+Click the date range selector to select a specific time frame.
+The dashboard will update to show only the campaigns created during that period. -

-- Search campaigns: Use the search bar to find a campaign by name or ID.
+Use the search bar to find a campaign by name or ID. -

 |